Indistinct chatter since 2006

 We need a one-page PDF containing an image of your passport, at approximately the right size.
 This is exactly what img2pdf does:

-• You'll need a JPEG of your passport.
-I use Adobe Scan: it straightens and de-skews and processes backgrounds/textures to look a little like a photocopy.
-Whatever tool you use, crop as close to the edges as you can.
+• You'll need an image of your passport.
+De-skew it, then crop as close to the edges as you can.

 • Copy the JPEG to your working directory.
 Rename it passport.jpeg.